The Division of Pediatric Otolaryngology advances complex specialty care for Mayo Clinic's youngest patients.

 Velopharyngeal insufficiency and cleft lip and palate

-The inadequate closing of the velopharyngeal sphincter (velopharyngeal insufficiency), which is often due to a congenital abnormality, can result in problems such as hypernasal speech or regurgitation of fluids through the nose when swallowing.
+The inadequate closing of the velopharyngeal sphincter — also called velopharyngeal insufficiency — is often due to a congenital abnormality.
+It results in problems such as hypernasal speech or regurgitation of fluids through the nose when swallowing.
 Treatment options for velopharyngeal insufficiency include various surgical techniques or the use of injectable filler.

 Aerodigestive tract disorders

-Proper neurological and anatomical development of the upper aerodigestive tract is essential for normal feeding and breathing.
-The Division of Pediatric Otolaryngology's research into disorders of the upper aerodigestive tract includes:
+Proper neurological and anatomical development of the upper aerodigestive tract is essential for healthy feeding and breathing.
+The Division of Pediatric Otolaryngology's research into diseases and conditions of the upper aerodigestive tract includes collaboration among aerodigestive team members to evaluate this patient population by establishing a national registry, best-practice guidelines and outcomes reporting.

-- Ongoing studies to better understand the health needs and challenges of children with pediatric feeding disorders who also have aerodigestive diagnoses, with the goal of enhancing outcomes such as improved growth and feeding and decreased aspiration
+The division also conducts studies to better understand the health needs and challenges of children with pediatric feeding concerns who also have aerodigestive diagnoses.
+The goal of this research is to provide patients with better outcomes, such as improved growth and feeding and decreased aspiration.

 Otitis media and adenotonsillar disease

-The division's research into middle ear infections (otitis media) and adenotonsillar disease include:
+The division's research into middle ear infections — also called otitis media — and adenotonsillar disease include:

-- Evaluation of surgical treatment of obstructive sleep apnea in children with trisomy 21 (Down syndrome)
+- Evaluation of surgical treatment of obstructive sleep apnea in children with trisomy 21, commonly known as Down syndrome.